 Create Tar Archive

 As we stated before tar archive will create a single file for all directories and files.
-This is very useful for compression, transfer, backup etc. Tar is generally used for transfer or backup operations too.
-In this example we will create our desktop directory as tar file.
+This is very useful for compression, transfer, backup, etc. Tar is generally used for transfer or backup operations too.
+In this example, we will create our desktop directory as a tar file.

 $ tar -cvf tmux.tar tmux-2.2

 Here we have created a tmux.tar which provides all files and folders in tmux-2.2